The PDAP program is FREE. There are no costs, no dues, no registration. This means you need absolutely no money to join or attend.

 No. PDAP is not a residential program, halfway house, drug rehab, or in-patient service.
 Our satellites are within community locations for the purpose of conducting support group meetings only.
 These meetings are for the purpose of teaching young people how to work the 12 steps to achieve sobriety and an everyday life free from mind altering chemicals.

-PDAP meetings are for learning and sharing the 12 steps to learn how to achieve a chemical free life.
+PDAP meetings are for learning and sharing our experiences to learn how to achieve a chemical free life.
 We only ask that you show up and keep an open mind.
 You will not be required to give out personal information about yourself.
 Listen and learn if you wish.

 The meetings are at different locations on different nights of the week around Austin.
 Some locations have meetings two nights per week.
 For a complete listing of locations and meeting schedules, please visit our meeting times and locations link.